 A Suite of Services

-Our suite of benefit services including COBRA, FSA administration, a web-based enrollment system that can fully automate employee benefits administration with employee self-service coverage selection, online HR content and training, and more.
+Our suite of benefit administrative services includes: COBRA, FSA administration, fully automated employee benefits administration with employee self-service coverage selection through a web-based enrollment platform, online HR content and training, and more.

-Offering a selection of voluntary benefits increases employee engagement, spotlights the value of your benefits program, and balances employees’ needs with your bottom line while closing potential benefits gaps.
+Offering voluntary benefits increases employee engagement, spotlights the value of your benefits program, and closes potential benefits gaps while balancing employees’ needs with your bottom line.

 Kapnick Insurance Group provides dedicated client service and valuable resources for all employee benefit services and plans by being a one stop shop with the following tools: